Prompts Blend Requirements and Solutions: From Intent to Implementation: Discussion

 Our work addresses this conflict directly: we study how requirements are captured in prompts with all their ambiguity and how engineers constrain generation by providing solution approaches.
 We believe prompt requirements must evolve through disambiguation and scaffolding.
 H1 and H3 will illuminate this process, while H4 will reveal the impact on code quality when validation and disambiguation happen early.

 The tool landscape validates our premise.
-Kiro\footnote{https://kiro.dev/}, currently in preview, promises to turn ``your prompt into clear requirements, system design, and discrete tasks.''
-Here, prompts come first and requirements after—validating that requirements are inherent in prompts alongside solution aspects.
+Kiro\footnote{\url{https://kiro.dev/}} promises to turn ``your prompt into clear requirements, system design, and discrete tasks.''
+Here, prompts come first and requirements after\,--\,validating that requirements are inherent in prompts alongside solution aspects.
 Kiro's value proposition is extracting and disambiguating these elements.